dagainz/Correlator/README.md

 # Correlator

-Correlator is python library that facilitates the creation of python based event reading and processing systems.
+Correlator is a prototype python library that facilitates the creation of python based event reading and processing systems.
 These are used to analyze, report, and take action on system log events presumably generated from other systems or applications.

-This system is currently in the prototype stage.

 ## Build and install